tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # Nivolumab in resected and unresectable metastatic melanoma: characteristics of immune-related adverse events and association with outcomes
  - irAEs in 68% of patients (mostly not severe)
  - **difference in overall survival between those with and without irAEs, irAEs incidence correlate with increase overall survival**
-# NK-cell exhaustion, B-cell exhaustion, and T-cell exhaustion - the differences and similarities
+# NK-cell exhaustion, B-cell exhaustion, and T cell exhaustion - the differences and similarities
  - exhaustion is not the same as anergy (senescence and suppression)
  - exhaustion: impaired state, progressive loss of functionalities, reduced proliferative capacity, triggered by chronic antigen stimulation (chronic infection, cancer)
  - anergy: also an impaired state but from inadequate activating receptor stimualtion, hyporesponsiveness, no proliferation, defective production of major growth factors/inflammatory cytokines following antigen encounter